 Sport and physical activity bring enormous benefits, from wellbeing to community, and no one should be excluded because of who they are.

-This Rainbow Laces Day, we're asking everyone to Lace Up and Speak Up for LGBTQ+ equality by starting the conversations we need to have to drive real societal and structural change.
+On Rainbow Laces Day, we ask everyone to Lace Up and Speak Up for LGBTQ+ equality by starting the conversations we need to have to drive real societal and structural change.
 Sport and physical activity bring enormous benefits, from wellbeing to community, and no one should be excluded because of who they are.
 But, still, too many of us feel unsafe or unwelcome at sporting events.

 Over the past six years, the Rainbow Laces campaign has brought huge amounts of vital visibility and awareness.
 And this year has been such an important one for many LGBTQ+ people.
 We’ve seen Jordan Henderson wearing his rainbow captain’s armband, Pernille Harder and Magda Ericksson celebrating their relationship, and over 150 openly LGBTQ+ athletes at the Tokyo Olympics – including Quinn, our first openly trans gold medallist.